-- Mar 17 1947 U.S. Air Force: First flight of the B-45 Tornado strategic bomber. - Mar 17 1959 U.S. Navy: USS Skate (SSN-578) becomes the first submarine to surface at the North Pole, traveling 3,000 miles in and under Arctic ice for more than a month. - Mar 17 1960 U.S.\Cuba: U.S. President Dwight D. Eisenhower signs the National Security Council directive on the anti-Cuban covert action program that leads to an anti-Castro-exile army under the CIA and ultimately to the Bay of Pigs Invasion. - Mar 17 1964 Vietnam War: National Security Council Reviews Situation " President Lyndon B. Johnson presides over a session of the National Security Council during which Secretary of Defense McNamara and Gen. Maxwell Taylor present a full review of the situation in Vietnam.
-During the meeting, various secret decisions were made, including the approval of covert intelligence-gathering operations in North Vietnam; contingency plans to launch retaliatory U.S. Air Force strikes against North Vietnamese military installations and against guerrilla sanctuaries inside the Laotian and

-Cambodian borders; and a long-range "program of graduated overt military pressure" against North Vietnam.
+- Mar 17 1947 U.S. Air Force: First flight of the B-45 Tornado strategic bomber. - Mar 17 1960 U.S.Cuba: U.S. President Dwight D. Eisenhower signs the National Security Council directive on the anti-Cuban covert action program that will ultimately lead to the Bay of Pigs Invasion. - Mar 17 1964 Vietnam War: National Security Council reviews situation " President Lyndon B. Johnson presides over a session of the National Security Council during which Secretary of Defense McNamara and Gen. Maxwell Taylor present a full review of the situation in Vietnam.
+During the meeting, various secret decisions were made, including the approval of covert intelligence-gathering operations in North Vietnam; contingency plans to launch retaliatory U.S. Air Force strikes against North Vietnamese military installations and against guerrilla sanctuaries inside the Laotian and Cambodian borders; and a long-range "program of graduated overt military pressure" against North Vietnam.
 President Johnson directed that planning for the bombing raids "proceed energetically."

-A statement issued to the public afterwards stated that the United States would increase military and economic aid to support South Vietnamese President Nguyen Khanh's new plan for fighting the Viet Cong.
+A statement issued to the public afterwards stated that the United States would increase military and economic aid to support South Vietnamese President Nguyen Khanh's new plan for fighting the Viet

+Cong.
 Khanh's intention was to mobilize all able-bodied South Vietnamese males, raise the pay and status of paramilitary forces, and provide more equipment for the South Vietnamese armed forces.

-- Mar 17 1966 U.S. Navy: Off the coast of Spain in the Mediterranean, the DSV Alvin submarine finds a missing American hydrogen bomb. - Mar 17 1968 Cold War: As a result of nerve gas testing in Skull Valley, Utah, US, over 6,000 sheep are found dead. - Mar 17 1970 Vietnam War: Results of Peers Investigation Announced " After an investigation, the U.S. Army accuses 14 officers of suppressing information related to an incident at My Lai in March 1968
+- Mar 17 1966 U.S. Navy: Off the coast of Spain in the Mediterranean, the DSV Alvin submarine finds a missing American hydrogen bomb. - Mar 17 1968 Cold War: As a result of nerve gas testing in Skull Valley, Utah, US, over 6,000 sheep are found dead. - Mar 17 1970 Vietnam War: Results of Peers investigation announced " After an investigation, the U.S. Army accuses 14 officers of suppressing information related to an incident at My Lai in March 1968